loserbcc/speak-it/README.md

 # SPEAK-IT! v0.9.0 (Pre-Beta)

 ## Overview
 SPEAK-IT! is a system tray application that converts selected text to speech using a local Kokoro TTS API.
-It features an auto-play mode, silent audio playback, and a Zork-style interactive introduction.
+It features an auto-play mode, silent audio playback, and an interactive introduction.
 Perfect for seamless text-to-speech integration in your workflow.

 ## Features
 - System tray integration with GTK3